telerik/kendo-ui-core/docs/controls/data-management/grid/localization.md

 # Grid Localization

 Localization is the process of adapting software to meet the requirements of local markets and different languages.
-Kendo widgets allow you to change the text messages that are displayed to the end user.
+The Kendo UI widgets allow you to change the text messages that are displayed to the end user.

 The Grid widget provides a way to localize the user interface by using configuration options.